marteinn/wagtail-alt-generator/README.md

 ## Usage

 1. Upload an image through Wagtail
-2. Watch the title get generated...
+2. Watch the title and/or tags get generated...
 3. ...And done!